nobias-fht/advanced-scripting/docs/course/introduction/loops.md

 ```

 This can be very useful to continue executing a block of code until a condition is met.
-For example, we could continue eroding a binary image until there are objects greated that 1000 pixels in size, for example.
+For example, we could continue eroding a binary image until there are objects greater that 1000 pixels in size, for example.

 A simpler example would be the following: